gsauthof/frank/README.md

 The API credentials have to be requested separately.
-Basically you have to fill out some [web-form][5], you get contacted by an operator for confirmation and then you have follow-up with a request for the credentials.
+Basically you have to fill out some [web-form][5], you get contacted by an operator for confirmation and then you have to follow-up with a request for the credentials.
 Or, you can [directly write an email][1] to the address of the Deutsche-Post web-service team.